Gaussian random permutation and the boson point process: Gaussian loop soup

 \end{proof}

-\begin{Definition}\rm Let $d$ and $\lambda$ satisfy \eqref{fd}.
-We define the \emph{Gaussian loop soup} at fugacity $\lambda$ as a Poisson process on $D $ with intensity $\muq^{\ls}_{\lambda}$.
+\begin{Definition}[Gaussian loop soup] \rm Let $d$ and $\lambda$ satisfy \eqref{fd}.
+We define the \emph{Gaussian loop soup} at fugacity $\lambda$ as a Poisson process on $\DD $ with intensity measure $\muq^{\ls}_{\lambda}$.
 We will use $\Gamma^{\ls}_\lambda$ to denote a realization of the process, and $\mu^{\ls}_\lambda$ to denote its law. \end{Definition} A configuration $\Gamma$ of a Gaussian loop soup is a countable collection of unrooted Gaussian loops in $\R^d$, with the property that any compact set contains finitely many points in the supports of these loops.
+Let $\kD$ be the set of locally finite loop soup configurations,